Lesja Municipality: Art and culture

-Jakob Bersveinson Klukstad (1710 to 1773), who was born in Lom spent most of his career on Klukstad farm in Lesja.
+Jakob Bersveinson Klukstad (1710 to 1773), who was born in the parish of Lom spent most of his career on Klukstad farm in Lesja.
 Klukstad was the foremost Norwegian sculptor and painter of his generation.
 His work can still be seen in churches at Lesja, Skjåk, and Heidal.

 Emigration from Lesja

 The Lesja area in the Gudbrandsdal was source of numerous emigrants to America.
 According to Du Chaillu, "...during the great famine of 1867; a year memorable in the annals of Northern Europe, when, in consequence of an early and heavy frost in summer, the crops were destroyed, and desolation and death spread over vast districts.
 The lichen and the bark of the birch tree, mixed with a little flour, became the food of the people after the cattle had been eaten up and nothing else was left.
 The year following a strong tide of emigration set out for America."